Article

 The word nostalgia comes from the Ancient Greek word “nostos” which translates to a “longing to return home”.
 In the classical Greek text The Odyssey the protagonist, Odysseus, has spent the last ten years trying to return to his kingdom Ithaca after the Trojan war.
 Homer makes it clear that Odysseus relies on memories of his family back home to cope with his long and hazardous journey.

 There are parallels between the ancient experiences of Odysseus and many of us today.
 Just as Odysseus used nostalgia to spur him on through the tough times he was experiencing, many of us today use the emotion in the very same way.
+This is why nostalgia marketing has become such a powerful tool for brands, especially in FMCG categories.

 War is a topic of everyday conversation for many, the threat of global warming becomes more imminent with each day that passes and inflation has permeated its way into most of our lives.
 We’ve also seen the world turned upside down because of Covid-19.